 Just as we thought we were lost atop Scout Moor Wind Farm forever, we saw a figure moving in the distance.
 I couldn’t tell whether the weather-hardened walker was moving in our direction or away from us but I started quickly in his direction.
 Delighted to finally be on the right path (it must have been an hour after we first realised we were lost!) we were keen to follow our new found directions.
 The only thing was, they weren’t easy to follow.

-Sure, the weather-hardened walker knew what he was talking about but the directions he gave were confusing for someone unfamiliar with the arrangement of windmills and posts in the ground.
+The weather-hardened walker knew what he was talking about.
+Yet, the directions he gave were confusing for someone unfamiliar with the arrangement of windmills and posts in the ground.
 It was a step in the right direction though and it proved crucial.

 Finding Our Bearings

-I finally remembed to switch my Garmin back on, swifly selected ‘Back to Start’ and realised just how close we had been all along.
-The route down to the bottom of the hill wasn’t exactly simple (we didn’t find the path by the white post at the first attempt).
+I finally remembered to switch my Garmin back on, swiftly selected ‘Back to Start’ and realised just how close we had been all along.
+The route down to the bottom of the hill wasn’t exactly simple; we didn’t find the path by the white post at the first attempt.
 By this point my arms and legs were covered in mud as I had stumbled through a few patches of boggy ground, struggling to keep my balance.
 The rain, which had been falling for half an hour turned paths into squelchy, churned up mud baths.